Tanaht/VNVProject/README.md

 ####There is 3 System properties this application used:

-instrumentation.execution_trace: true|false tells VNVProject to generate a Trace Execution report. default set to false. instrumentation.branch_coverage: true|false tells VNVProject to generate a Branch Coverage report. default set to true. log.redirect_output: true|false tells VNVProject to redirect inputs project outputs into $(input_project.home)/target/vnv/out.txt and the same for errput into err.txt, default set to true. only available while "INFO" logging level is set
+instrumentation.execution_trace: true|false tells VNVProject to generate a Trace Execution report. (default set to false). instrumentation.branch_coverage: true|false tells VNVProject to generate a Branch Coverage report. (default set to true). log.redirect_output: true|false tells VNVProject to redirect inputs project outputs into $(input_project.home)/target/vnv/out.txt and the same for errput into err.txt, (default set to true). only available while "INFO" logging level is set

+if instrumentation.execution_trace is set to true there is a last system property:

+instrumentation.execution_trace.depth: [0..9]+|max tells VNVProject to generate a Trace execution report but for each test run it will record only a number of trace execution equals to this number, if it is set to 'max', then it will record all traces execution possible.
+(Default set to 3)
 ####How to use them ?

 These properties can be set when starting the program like this: